S2S (mathematics): Models of S1S and S2S

 The minimal model of S2S consists of all regular languages on binary strings.
 It is an elementary submodel of the standard model, so if an S2S parameter-free definable set of trees is non-empty, then it includes a regular tree.
 A regular language can also be treated as a regular {0,1}-labeled complete infinite binary tree (identified with predicates on strings).
 A labeled tree is regular if it can be obtained by unrolling a vertex-labeled finite directed graph with an initial vertex; a (directed) cycle in the graph reachable from the initial vertex gives an infinite tree.
 With this interpretation and encoding of regular trees, every true S2S sentence may already be provable in elementary function arithmetic.
 It is non-regular trees that may require nonpredicative comprehension for determinacy (below).
-There are nonregular (i.e. containing nonregular languages) models of S1S (and presumably S2S) (both with and without standard first order part) with a computable satisfaction relation.
+There are nonregular (i.e. containing nonregular languages) models of S1S (and presumably S2S) (both with and without standard first-order part) with a computable satisfaction relation.
 However, the set of recursive sets of strings does not form a model of S2S due to failure of comprehension and determinacy.

 Decidability of S2S

 The proof of decidability is by showing that every formula is equivalent to acceptance by a nondeterministic tree automaton (see tree automaton and infinite-tree automaton).
-An infinite tree automaton starts at the root and moves up the tree, and accepts iff every tree branch accepts.
-A nondeterministic tree automaton accepts iff player 1 has a winning strategy, where player 1 chooses an allowed (for the current state and input) pair of new states (p_{0},p_{1}), while player 2 chooses the branch, with the transition to p_{0} if 0 is chosen and p_{1} otherwise.
+An infinite tree automaton starts at the root and moves up the tree, and accepts if and only if every tree branch accepts.
+A nondeterministic tree automaton accepts if and only if player 1 has a winning strategy, where player 1 chooses an allowed (for the current state and input) pair of new states (p_{0},p_{1}), while player 2 chooses the branch, with the transition to p_{0} if 0 is chosen and p_{1} otherwise.
 For a co-nondeterministic automaton, all choices are by player 2, while for deterministic, (p_{0},p_{1}) is fixed by the state and input; and for a game automaton, the two players play a finite game to set the branch and the state.
 Acceptance on a branch is based on states seen infinitely often on the branch; parity automata are sufficiently general here.

 For converting the formulas to automata, the base case is easy, and nondeterminism gives closure under existential quantifiers, so we only need closure under complementation.
 Using positional determinacy of parity games (which is where we need impredicative comprehension), non-existence of player 1 winning strategy gives a player 2 winning strategy S, with a co-nondeterministic tree automaton verifying its soundness.
 The automaton can then be made deterministic (which is where we get an exponential increase in the number of states), and thus existence of S corresponds to acceptance by a non-deterministic automaton.